leanstacks/spring-boot-fundamentals/README.md

 The branch named `unit-test-mockito` contains the source code illustrated in the episode [Creating Web Service Controller Unit Tests with Mockito and Spring Boot](https://youtu.be/7TMuBxTy3GE?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### actuator

+The branch named `actuator` contains the source code illustrated in the episode [Production Monitoring and Management with Spring Boot Actuator](https://youtu.be/7L5rBQUMiPI?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

 ## Languages